(714) 240-2800

 Aging Wood Structures

-Many homes in Seal Beach were built in the 1950s–1980s.
-Older wood framing, fascia, and eaves are more susceptible to drywood termite infestation, especially if paint or sealant has deteriorated.
+Seal Beach homes average 40–80 years old, with common construction including Old Town coastal bungalows (1940s–1960s), Leisure World senior community.
+Older wood framing, fascia, and eaves are more susceptible to drywood termite infestation, especially where paint or sealant has deteriorated.

 Coastal Humidity